UBC-Solar/sunlite/README.md

     #### START SERVICE:

-    To this service manually and after installation, use this following command:
+    To start this service manually and after installation, use this following command:

     ```bash
     sudo systemctl start cellular-logger